 One unique aspect of the Conservancy’s approach is that when the Conservancy commits to a site, it embarks on the site’s long-term care and if needed, restoration.
 As the Conservancy’s managed sites are free of admission, the private funding we raise to support these park assets is of central importance.
 That’s where you come in; please visit our Support Us page to see how you can help.

-The $2.4 million restoration of the Lily Pool to landscape architect Alfred Caldwell’s original 1936 design earned this hidden gem National Historic Landmark status.
-We lead the restoration with the Chicago Park District, and since 2002, we have helped maintain this “hidden garden for the people of Megalopolis.”
+The $2.4 million restoration of the Lily Pool to Alfred Caldwell’s original 1936 design earned this hidden gem National Historic Landmark status.
+We led the 1999 restoration with the Chicago Park District, and have maintained this “hidden garden for the people of Megalopolis” ever since.

-Our comprehensive Master Plan will restore a rusty, leaking conservatory building to its original late-1800s glory while adding green technologies, an additional display house and educational space – all within the site’s existing footprint and while retaining its existing charm.
+Our comprehensive Master Plan will restore the rusty, leaking Victorian Style Glass House conservatory to its original 19th century glory while adding green technologies, additional displays, and education spaces – all within the site’s existing footprint while retaining its existing charm.

-Revisiting a past project from 1989, we will soon refurbish the once award-winning garden beds that grace the parkway leading to the Standing Lincoln statue.
-New benches and cleaning of the monument is also planned.
+Revisiting a past project from 1989, new benches have been installed and we will soon refurbish the once award-winning garden beds that grace the parkway leading to the Standing Lincoln statue.

 Begun in 1984, our Adopt-a-Monument Program matches individual donors, foundations and corporations with public art pieces located within Lincoln Park that require conservation.

 Your support helps the Conservancy maintain previous projects, embark on new endeavors, and grow toward our future.